-According to Article 37 of the FLPPIPPE, consent is not necessary in the following circumstances:
+According to Article 37 of the Federal Law for the Protection of Personal Data Held by Private Parties and its Regulations (FLPPIPPE), consent is not necessary in the following circumstances:

-- When the transfer is expressly allowed by the Law. - When personal data is already available in the public domain. - When personal data has been disassociated from any identifiable parameters. - When the collection of personal data is required for the compliance with obligations pursuant to a legal relationship between the data subject and the data owner. - When there is an emergency that jeopardises the data subject. - When the collection of personal data is indispensable for medical attention and/or diagnosis, for rendering sanitary assistance, for medical treatment or sanitary services.
+- When the transfer is expressly allowed by the Law. - When personal data is already available in the public domain - When personal data has been disassociated from any identifiable parameters. - When the collection of personal data is required for the compliance with obligations pursuant to a legal relationship between the data subject and the data owner. - When there is an emergency that jeopardises the data subject. - When the collection of personal data is indispensable for medical attention and/or diagnosis, for rendering sanitary assistance, for medical treatment or sanitary services.
 This applies provided that the data subject is not in a condition to give consent, and provided that the data collection is performed by a person subject to legal professional privilege.